ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 It has analog prototype magnitude response and zero phase response.
 This FIR filter causes about 171 ms latency (up to about 512 ms if left/right or mid/side are used).
 You should NOT modulate parameters of filters.
 Dynamic effect does not work.

 ## EQ Match

+EQ match uses several filters to match the frequency spectrum of the input signal to the frequency spectrum of the target signal.
+The steps are listed as follows:

+1. Choose the target signal (learned from side-chain, loaded from presets or set as flat).
+2. Start the learning.
+The curve learning model learns both the input signal and the side-chain signal.
+As the same time, it also calculates the difference between two signals.
+The difference is centered so that it is affected by the loudness of two signals.
+During this step you can see three curves on the spectrum (input curve, target curve and difference curve).
+You may stop the learning when the difference curve becomes stable.
+3. Start the fitting.
+The curve fitting model with uses filters to match the difference curves.
+Unless the computing resource is very limited, the `GN` algorithm is recommended.
+Once the fitting process is completed, the fitting model will set filter parameters.